Lemoncode/react-by-sample/13_ShouldUpdate/readme.md

 }
 ```

-> Excercise there's an easier way to implement the same algorithm in the shouldComponentUpdate.
+> Excercise there's an easier way to implement the same algorithm in the should component update.

 - Now if we place a breakpoint in the faceComponent render method we can see that
 render is only triggered when you change from a satisfaction range (e.g. 99 to 100).